eth-sign/apeiron-protocol/apeiron-protocol.md

 // 		-'pre_aprobe_new_owner_values' list of addresses that can request an 'owner' change in their behalf.
 // 		-'operators_values' operator addresses that have the ability to manage Console functions related to common usage (a more detailed description will be provided in future commits).
 //
 // Note: The Console can permit Cartridges to use its Storage (consideration might be given to creating Storage Gaps to facilitate this).
 The Console's storage can be utilized for the Cartridges' own purposes.
-For instance, an EIP-1492 compliant 'Pong' Cartridge can store its data in the Console.
+For instance, an Apeiron Protocol compliant 'Pong' Cartridge can store its data in the Console.
 A point of discussion could be whether storage mappings should be restricted to certain Cartridges or if they should be accessible to any Cartridge.
 //
-// Console Storage for EIP-1492 Cartridge functions:
+// Console Storage for Apeiron Protocol Cartridge functions:
 //
 // 	Token Management:
 // 		-'push_waiting_list' waiting list to be used by 'push_i_token' function and written by 'token_waiting' function, it contains 'remote tokenId', 'remote key' + 'remote Console address'.